MrKirilsReinke/MrKirilsReinke/README.md

 ### Hi there 👋

-My name is Kirils, and it nice to you in advance! :sunglasses:
+My name is Kirils, and it is nice to meet you in advance! :sunglasses:
+I'm from Riga, Latvia
+Fluently speaking :latvia:, :england:

+I have

 <!--